Bourne to Bourne Again Shell Forward Compatibility

 would always work.

-Recently, i used GNU Bourne Again Shell for scripting, and i wondered if all of my longstandingly Bourne Shell established practices were seamlessly portable.
-So i did some research, and in this article i highlight some code constructs i found that work in Bourne Shell and do not work as expected in Bourne Again Shell.
+Recently, i used GNU Bourne Again Shell for scripting, and i wondered if all of my Bourne Shell practices were portable.
+In this article i highlight some code constructs i found that work in Bourne Shell and do not work as expected in Bourne Again Shell.
 Code currently interpreted by /bin/sh and containing such constructs must be reviewed if will be interpreted by /bin/bash.

-As it stands, i will focus on reserved words and built-ins, brace expansion and pipeline subprocesses.
+I will focus on reserved words and built-ins, brace expansion and pipeline sub-processes.